 One of the top-rated hammock bug nets out there, the Foxelli XL Hammock Net is quite hard to beat when it comes down to value for money; you get a range of excellent features for under $35, a fraction of the price some of the other bug nets in the market, with fewer features.

-From being lightweight to breathable to easy to set up, this hammock bug net ticks all the right boxes on the "top hammock bug nets" list!
+From being lightweight to breathable to easy to set up, this product ticks all the right boxes on the "top hammock bug nets" list!

-The Foxelli XL hammock bug net is one of the best in the market, offering 360-degree (or 100%) coverage that keeps you bite-free and safe in your hammock.
+The Foxelli XL is one of the best in the market, offering 360-degree (or 100%) coverage that keeps you bite-free and safe in your hammock.

 Additionally, this bug net is much larger than the offerings from most competing brands, meaning that it can easily, comfortably, and spaciously cover double hammocks or one person lying diagonally in a single hammock.
 Its large size doesn’t render it unwieldy, though; the net is quite compactly designed and comes with a compression sack (9.8 x 11 inches) for storage and enhanced portability.